ankushbar02/Tailor/README.md

 # Tailor
-#Visit the website by clicking the link below
+#Visit the website by clicking the link
 https://ankushbar02.github.io/Tailor/